 The challenges Lower Hutt faces are a lack of greenfield land for housing development and a narrow range of housing types, for instance, for young couples seeking an affordable first home or those approaching retirement.
 As a result of this strategy and rising demand for housing in Lower Hutt, Council has researched and prepared a range of new ways to develop existing residential areas and has sought residents’ initial thoughts on these proposals.

 Council put forward a range of residential intensification proposals and asked for residents’ feedback in a three-week survey, which commenced in May 2017.

 The survey was completed by 1540 people and generated much debate.
 Of these, 528 responses came from Hutt City Views, an online panel and representative sample of Lower Hutt residents who participate in surveys about issues facing the city.
 There were 1012 responses from the general public.
 On several of Council’s proposals, there were significant differences of opinion between the responses of the panel and those of the general public.

 This survey is now closed.
-View the survey and the survey results
+View the survey results (PDF 9.33 MB)

 What happens next?